Skip to main content

 Important

-If you are not familiar with the basic concepts and patterns of Blazor, please review the fundamentals before you continue: Introduction to ASP.NET Core Blazor
+If you are not familiar with basic Blazor concepts and patterns of Blazor, please review product fundamentals before you continue: Introduction to ASP.NET Core Blazor

 You can also watch free training videos on Blazor: Free Blazor Training Course

-This tutorial adds a new page with the Dashboard component to a Blazor WebAssembly application.
+This tutorial adds a new page with a Dashboard component to a Blazor WebAssembly application.
 The Dashboard component wraps the JavaScript DashboardControl and uses an ASP.NET Core backend with the Dashboard Controller to handle client data requests.
-The guide applies to framework .NET 6.

 You can also download the pre-configured example and use it as a template to get started: